King George Island (South Shetland Islands): History

-Chilean scientists claim that Amerinds visited the area, citing stone artifacts recovered from bottom-sampling operations in Admiralty Bay; however, the artifacts—two arrowheads—were later found to have been planted.
+Chilean scientist Victor Ariel Gallardo had claimed in 1972 that Amerindians visited the area, citing stone artefacts recovered from bottom-sampling operations in Admiralty Bay; however, the artefacts—two arrowheads—were later found to have been planted.

 The island was first claimed for Britain on 16 October 1819, formally annexed by Britain as part of the Falkland Islands Dependencies in 1908, and now as part of the separate British Antarctic Territory.
 The island was claimed by Chile in 1940 as part of the Chilean Antarctic Territory.
 It was also claimed by Argentina in 1943, and now as part of Argentine Antarctica, called by the Argentines Isla Veinticinco de Mayo (25 May) in honour of their National Day.
-The US and Russia do not recognize any Antarctic claim, but have formally reserved their right to claim Antarctic territories for themselves.
+The United States and Russia do not recognise any Antarctic claim, but have reserved their right to lodge a claim of their own.

-The island was discovered and named by the British explorer William Smith in 1819, who named it after the then King, George III.
+The island was discovered and named by the British explorer William Smith in 1819 after King George III.
 It is approximately 95 km long and 25 km wide with a land area of 1150 km2.
 Over 90% of the island's surface is permanently glaciated.
 In 1821, 11 men of the sealing vessel Lord Melville survived the winter on the island, the first men to do so in Antarctica.

-Chile (like Argentina and the United Kingdom) regards all of the Antarctic Peninsula and South Shetland Islands as part of that country's territory; however, the terms of the Antarctic Treaty allow Chile to colonize the Fildes Peninsula without overtly pursuing its territorial claims.